 - 1. Explain the fundamental components of the operating system and process concepts - 2.
 Understand the principles of Process management and Deadlocks. - 3.
 Analyze various CPU scheduling algorithms - 4.
 Study the importance of memory management - 5.
-Compare I/O managements and File systems
+To learn I/O management and File systems